Skip to main content

 • A background sync service polls running agents every 5 seconds and persists items to the backend database

-• WebSocket events: operator_queue_new, operator_queue_responded, operator_queue_acknowledged
+• WebSocket events: operator_queue_new, operator_queue_responded, operator_queue_acknowledged, operator_queue_cleared

 Notifications Tab

-Consolidated view of agent notifications.
+Consolidated view of agent notifications (replaces the former standalone Events page).

-• Stats cards display counts by status
+• Stats cards display pending, acknowledged, total, and per-agent counts

 • Bulk selection and bulk actions